Chapter one | 180 days

 Ok, Jade, you’re officially dead.

-I notice the crowd that formed around me and the boy.
-Some kids were staring at us in pure shock.
-Some whispering to each other or finding this argument amusing.
+I notice the crowd that formed around the both of us.
+Some kids were staring at us in pure shock and some whispering to each other, finding this argument amusing.
 I rolled my eyes and said, “Now, if you’ll excuse me.
 I’ve got better things to do.”

 180 days to go.

-“Same here Dan,” I reply, mirroring his expression.
+“Same here, Dan,” I reply, mirroring his expression.

 “How was your first day?”
 Dray asked with a smile.
-I sigh.